Immerse yourself in music

 Recently, Gerard has played with Na Cauci alongside Tim Doyle and Rachel Duffy, touring Spain and sharing the stage with Kíla in Ireland, including a memorable performance at the National Concert Hall.
 A lifelong lover of bluegrass and old-time music, Gerard’s style blends Irish traditions with these influences, creating a distinctive sound.
 With a passion for teaching, Gerard has been guiding both adults and children for nearly as long as he’s been performing.
 A valued instructor with Bray Comhaltas, he currently teaches five instruments, focusing on technique, ear training, rhythm, creativity, and mastering the fundamentals.

-Fiona Parker - Fiddle
+Fiona Parker - Tutor

 Fiona is a multi-instrumentalist and primary school teacher from Shankill, Co.
 Dublin, with a long-standing association with the CCÉ Bhré and Craobh Chualann branches of Comhaltas Ceoltóirí Éireann.